 - To provide our students with the same level of academic instruction (or better), it costs more.

-- If USD 458 were to stay revenue neutral every year, we would have to provide this year's services, with this year's prices, on last year's budget.
+- Because USD 458 is staying revenue neutral this year, we will have to provide this year's services, with this year's prices, on last year's budget.